This article describes the basics of the financial section of the Portfolio Designer view in Meisterplan.

-You may select which financial figures to display and the scaling of cost and benefit columns in the Settings for the Portfolio Designer view (see the Portfolio Designer Settings article for details).
+You may select which financial figures to display as well as the scaling of cost and benefit columns in Settings for the Portfolio Designer view (see the Portfolio Designer Settings article for details).

 As with the resource section, the financial section will be updated immediately with any changes made to allocations or financial events in the project section, e.g., when you move a project to another period.

 Displayed Financial Figures

 The following financial figures may be displayed in the financial section:

 - O: Operational Expenditure (OpEx allocation costs and financial events) and budget